-Stronger prescription opioid pain medication, such as hydrocodone, is used for the moderate to severe pain shingles can cause.
+Stronger prescription opioid pain medication, such as hydrocodone, may be prescribed to treat moderate to severe shingles pain.

 - antibiotics, if a bacterial infection develops around the rash

-- You usually notice a tingling or burning sensation in your skin first.
+- First, you may notice a tingling or burning sensation in your skin.

-- Seven to ten days later, the lesions crust over and disappear over the next 2 to 4 weeks.
+- The rash disappears over the next 2 to 4 weeks.